sys-bio/tellurium/README.md

 # tellurium
 [![Documentation Status](https://readthedocs.org/projects/tellurium/badge/?version=latest)](http://tellurium.readthedocs.org/en/latest/?badge=latest)

-Copyright 2014
+Copyright 2014-2016
-Michal Galdzicki, Herbert Sauro
+Kiri Choi, Matthias König, J Kyle Medley, Kaylene Stocking, Caroline Cannistra, Michal Galdzicki, and Herbert Sauro

 Tellurium is a python environment based on the spyder2 IDE that can be used for model construction and simulation in systems and synthetic biology.
 It combines a number of existing libraries, including libSBML, libRoadRunner (including libStruct), libAntimony.